tin2233/Customize-the-limit-on-the-number-of-hotspot-connections-for-Windows-devices/README.md

 This program can Customize the limit on the number of hotspot connections for Windows devices(max to 128)

-#warning
+# Warning
-This program will change your Registry file
+This program will change your Registry file.

 ## Getting Started
 1.open'automatically generated'